 The Blushin’ Roulettes deliver old-time tunes with a modern twist.
 "Their songs are stripped down, sexy little jewel boxes stuffed with ancient mountain magic," says the San Francisco Free Folk Festival.
 Guitaress and songwriter Angie Heimann belts her stirring songs of damsels in their bliss and distress in a clarion vibrato often likened to Iris Dement.
 Cas Sochacki interlaces bright dobro stylings amid the rich lyrics of the Roulettes' more serious songs, and rings in vocally with his molasses baritone on the occasional cheeky duet.

-The hi-lonesome sound of their 2014 release "Old Mill Sessions" was recorded mostly by Cas in his farm studio, peppered with a few tunes produced by the Roulettes' long time engineer Calvin Turnbull.
+The hi-lonesome sound of their 2014 release "Old Mill Sessions" was recorded mostly by Angie and Cas in at their home farm studio, peppered with a few tunes produced by the Roulettes' long time engineer Calvin Turnbull.

-The Roulettes' previous releases "Took to the Country" (2009) and "March Sketch" (2008) have included other members of the band's kindred rotating cast of characters, including Kate Stone on cello and vocals, Luke Stone on Piano, the late great Buddy Stubbs on lead guitar, and the late great Jubal Stedman on drums.
+The Roulettes' 2009 release "Took to the Country" and 2008 Release "March Sketch" (2008) also feature band members Kate Stone on cello and vocals, Luke Stone on Piano, the late great Buddy Stubbs on lead guitar, and the late great Jubal Stedman on drums.

 Angie and Cas have recently made their home in Western North Carolina, where their music can find echo in the mountains that have shaped its roots.